The Magic Behind Muscadet: Melon de Bourgogne

 Burgundy myopia is a long-established trait amongst the world’s collectors and connoisseurs.
 Indeed, a wealth of superlative white wine is being made across France today, yet the secondary market has traditionally remained aloof.
-Just ask fine wine expert Olivier Gasselin, who observes that: “I haven’t seen much evidence of market diversification in recent times.
-There are very few wines of a similar calibre to white Burgundy around.”
+Just ask fine wine expert Olivier Gosselin, who observes: “I haven’t seen much evidence of market diversification in recent times.
+There are very few wines of a similar caliber to white Burgundy around.”

 The story begins in the spectacular landscape of the Rhône Valley.
 Settled over the centuries by the Celts and the Greeks (the latter introduced many varieties into southern France), the Rhône River prospered following Julius Caesar’s conquest of Gaul in 52 BC.
 Known as Provincia Romana, the windswept hills of the northern Rhône were carpeted in vines.
 Chief among the region’s indigenous white varieties was Roussanne; its etymology derives from the French word ‘Roux,’ meaning an object of reddish-brown color.
 It’s very appropriate, as Roussanne’s berries take on a distinctive Burgundy tint during the final stages of ripening.
 Made into sweetened nectar on the ancient hill of Hermitage, Roussanne was the toast of the Rhône.

-However, a period of great instability followed the collapse of the western Roman Empire in the 5th century AD.
+However, a period of great instability followed the collapse of the Western Roman Empire in the 5th century AD.
 Several tribes attempted to seize control of Provence and the Rhône, including the Germanic Visigoths and Ostrogoths from the Balkans.
 Yet the Catholic Church finally achieved near-hegemonic control over the region; the Papacy relocated to the beautiful city of Avignon in the 1300s.
 The noble red and white varieties of the Rhône flourished during this time, particularly as successive Popes were very taken with the wines of Hermitage, Côte-Rôtie, and Châteauneuf-du-Pape.
-It is a testament to the widespread popularity of Roussanne that the grape is authorized in several key appellations, including Crozes-Hermitage, Châteauneuf-du-Pape (but not its traditional blending partner Marsanne), and Saint-Joseph.
+The widespread popularity of Roussanne is evident in its authorization in several key appellations, including Crozes-Hermitage, Châteauneuf-du-Pape (although not its traditional blending partner, Marsanne), and Saint-Joseph.
 Most of the Rhône Valley and Provence came under French control in the 15th century, albeit Carpentras and Avignon managed to hold out until the 1700s.

 Meanwhile, Roussanne was starting to broaden its horizons; following the establishment of Champagne as Europe’s leading sparking producer in the 19th century, other regions started to embrace the traditional method.
 By the mid-1800s, Alsace, Bordeaux, Burgundy, and the Loire Valley were all in the fizz business.
-One of the rarest examples of non-Champagne bubbly is made in a village called Saint-Péray, northwest of Valence.
-The first sparkling wine to blend Roussanne and Marsanne was released in 1825, hand-crafted by a winemaker from Champagne who had decided to experiment with other grape varieties.
+In the village of Saint-Péray, northwest of Valence, producers make some of the rarest examples of non-Champagne bubbly.
+A winemaker from Champagne, deciding to experiment with other grape varieties, released the first sparkling wine blending Roussanne and Marsanne in 1825.
 Traditional method sparkling wines from Roussanne and Marsanne bear no resemblance to Champagne: garrigue-infused aromas and exotic fruit on the mid-palate capture that Provencal spirit!
 But it is none the worse for that.

 Vinification is no less a divisive topic: stainless steel, concrete eggs, amphorae, large oak vats (foudres), or 225-liter barrique all have their proponents.
-Traditionally, Hermitage Blanc was fermented – and aged – in large oak vats and would not see a hint of new wood.
-But times are changing; Roussanne has proven that it can handle maturation in a percentage of new French barrique, unlike aromatic varieties such as Riesling, which are obliterated by it.
+Traditionally, vintners fermented and aged Hermitage Blanc in large oak vats without a hint of new wood.
+However, times are changing; Roussanne has proven that it can handle maturation in a percentage of new French barrique, unlike aromatic varieties such as Riesling, which new wood obliterates.
 Interestingly, many of the best wines rely on different vinification techniques, typically a mixture of stainless steel and wood.
 This brings all the benefits of temperature control – cool fermentation protects the fruity esters in the must – and controlled oxygenation in barrel.
 What emerges in bottle is voluptuous, racy, and unbelievably moreish.
 Single-varietal wines are the exception rather than the norm in the Rhône Valley – the vast majority of Hermitage Blanc is a blend of Marsanne/Roussanne.

 Yet the winds of change are slowly blowing through the secondary market – particularly in the US.
 An emerging generation of younger buyers has broadened their horizons and is looking beyond Champagne, Bordeaux, and Burgundy.
 This is best represented by the changing face of the Place de Bordeaux – Europe’s most important fine wine market.
-Historically, the Place was the preserve of Bordeaux châteaux, sold by influential and powerful merchants to buyers across the world.
-However, in recent years merchants have been looking further afield, partly because Bordeaux en primeur sales (wines sold before they’re in bottle) have declined somewhat of late.
-Today, the Place is a truly global enterprise, representing wines from France, Spain, Italy, and Chile.
+Historically, the Place was the preserve of Bordeaux châteaux, sold by influential and powerful merchants to buyers worldwide.
+However, in recent years, merchants have been looking further afield, partly because Bordeaux en primeur sales (wines sold before they’re in bottle) have declined somewhat of late.
+Today, the place is a truly global enterprise, representing wines from France, Spain, Italy, and Chile.

-Meanwhile, fine wine exchange platform Liv-ex reports that its members are starting to explore their options beyond Puligny-Montrachet.
+Meanwhile, the fine wine exchange platform Liv-ex reports that its members are exploring their options beyond Puligny-Montrachet.
 “In 2016, white wine trade by value (including Champagne) was 99%, French.
 In 2020, it was 90%, and so far in 2021, it’s 92%,” said Liv-ex director Justin Gibbs.
 He added that white Rhône styles were, by historical standards, trading very well in 2021.
-So are we at the point of a cultural shift in the behavior of 21st-century collectors?
+So, are we at the point of a cultural shift in the behavior of 21st-century collectors?

 Thus far, it appears to be a case of green shoots rather than a dramatic shift.
-Nevertheless, Hermitage Blanc is well placed to take a greater share of the global market for fine white wine.
-All the cards stack up: Hermitage is an ancient vineyard (albeit more renowned for its red); the terroir is exceptional; sommeliers adore the style; it is made by some of the finest winemakers in the Rhône.
-And, best of all, the gulf between the quality on offer and the price tag is unbeatable.
+Nevertheless, Hermitage Blanc is well-placed to take a greater share of the global market for fine white wine.
+All the cards stack up: Hermitage is an ancient vineyard (albeit more renowned for its red); the terroir is exceptional; sommeliers adore the style; some make it one of the finest winemakers in the Rhône.
+And best of all, the gulf between the quality on offer and the price tag is unbeatable.
 Of course, these wines are neither cheap nor should they be.
 But compared to the whites of Coche-Dury and Comte Lafon, they represent an absolute steal.